 In order to come to thoughtful consideration of the First Principle, which is totally spiritual and eternal and above us, we must pass through the vestiges that are corporeal and eternal and outside us; this is “to be led along God’s path”;Bonaventure (ibid)

-We have to reach into our minds and begin stripping away everything that is “not God” (what I refer to as anything you have a name for).
+We have to reach into our minds and begin stripping away everything that is “not God”.

 then we must enter into our own mind, which is God’s image, everlasting, spiritual, and within us: this is “to go to God’s truth”; finally we must pass beyond to what is eternal, totally spiritual, and above us, by gazing toward the First Principle; this is “to rejoice in the knowledge of God”Bonaventure (ibid)